 - 1. The retail business is mostly composed of Shariah-compliant Home Purchase Plans (HPPs) and Buy-to-Let Home Purchase Plan products (BTL-HPP), which adhere to Shariah principles.
-Unlike traditional mortgage lenders, ARB retains ownership of the property, with customers paying a rent, circumventing the payment of interest by customers, which is forbidden under Shariah Law.
-We deem this feature as credit positive, given that customers cannot take a second-lien mortgage on the property, as they themselves are not the legal owners.
-As of year-end 2019, ARB's total retail financing book was £875 million, equating to 53% of total financing assets. - 2.
-The commercial property finance portfolio, which amounted to £466 million (28% of total financing assets as of year-end 2019), and covers large residential investment private rental sector schemes, mixed use retail park, student property, as well as prime offices.
+Unlike traditional mortgage lenders, ARB retains ownership of the property, with customers paying a rent, circumventing the payment of interest by customers, which is forbidden under Sharia (islamic law).
+We deem this feature as credit positive, given that customers cannot take a second-line mortgage on the property, as they themselves are not the legal owners.
+As of year-end 2021, ARB's total retail financing book was £894 million, equating to 48% of total financing assets. - 2.
+The commercial property finance portfolio, which amounted to £670 million (36% of total financing assets as of year-end 2021), and covers large residential investment private rental sector schemes, mixed use retail park, student property, as well as prime offices.
 The client base is composed of both UK and GCC corporates and family offices. - 3.
 The GCC segment offers private banking services to GCC customers, including real estate finance and day-to-day banking services.
-The portfolio reached £314 million as of year-end 2019 and represents 19% of total financing assets.
+The portfolio reached £298 million as of year-end 2021 and represents 16% of total financing assets and has and will continue to be a key area of focus and growth for the bank.

 ARB has improved its asset-risk track record since the financial crisis by moving out of unsecured financing, where it had incurred some losses, and into secured financing.
-The non-performing financings were strong at 0.24% as of year-end 2019 and ARB continues to maintain a conservative approach to asset risk.
+The non-performing financings were strong at 0.43% as of year-end 2021 and ARB continues to maintain a conservative approach to asset risk.